S222em/hue.ts/README.md

 # About

-hue.js is a node module that allows you to easily interact with the hue API.
+hue.js is a node module that allows you to easily interact with the hue API (V2).

 - Object-oriented
 - Written in TypeScript